Mataasnakahoy: Fiesta and religious celebrations

 Mataasnakahoy celebrates its town fiesta every January 3.
 The series of activities leading to the celebration starts several days before the actual fiesta and this would consist of sporting events, singing contests, street dancing competitions and the likes.
-The actual feast would be observed with food (not to mention, alcoholic drinks) in almost every household.
-The celebration is almost a sort of annual reunion among relatives and friends.
-Marching bands, usually hired or sponsored by the barangay officials, go all over the town with their music adding to the already reverberating songs and sounds from rented videoke machines of some households.
-The celebration is usually concluded by a variety show in the town plaza with invited performers and popular names in the show business and this would usually last till early morning of the next day.
+The actual feast would be observed with food and alcoholic drinks in almost every household, the celebrations almost an annual reunion for relatives and friends.
+Marching bands, usually hired or sponsored by barangay officials, add to the music from rented videoke machines in some households.
+The celebration is usually concluded by a variety show in the town plaza with performers and celebrities, lasting until dawn of the next day.

 The town also celebrates various religious feasts with mass and processions.
-The Holy Week (week before Easter Sunday) is observed solemnly by the townsfolks.
-Religious families usually sponsor a "pabasa" which relates the passion of the Christ in hymns (in agonizing and melodramatic tempo) usually with loudspeakers.
-Several processions are also conducted within this week.
-Easter Sunday concludes this celebration.
+Holy Week is observed solemnly by the townsfolk, with devout families usually sponsoring a pabasa, or ritual chanting of the Pasyón epic narrative centred on Jesus’ passion, death, and resurrection.
+Several processions are also conducted during Holy Week, with all rituals culminating in Easter Sunday celebrations.

-All Saint's Day (November 1) is observed by throngs of people going to cemetery to visit the burial site of the departed relatives.
-Flowers, candles and prayers are brought to each burial site by the living relatives who are sometimes even coming from far places.
+All Saints' Day on November 1 and All Souls' Day on November 2 are observed as in other parts of the country by throngs of people heading to cemeteries to visit ancestral tombs.
+Flowers, candles, and prayers are offered at the graves by the living relatives who sometimes come even from afar.

-The feast of Our Lady of Immaculate Conception (December 8), the town's patron saint, is also a well observed celebration.
-There is usually a mass and a procession around town with elaborate fireworks.
-There will also be food in the church for the religious and the parishioners.
+The feast of Immaculate Conception of the Blessed Virgin Mary on December 8 celebrates the town's patron saint.
+A Mass and procession around town with elaborate fireworks are held, with food in the church grounds for devotees.

-As is everywhere in the Philippines, the town celebrates a very long Christmas Season.
-This starts with the elaborate Christmas decorations being displayed as early as November 2 and lasting until early January.
-There will be lanterns, posters, Santa Claus, Christmas trees, Christmas lights and any decor imaginable helping to boost the festive atmosphere.
-On Christmas Day (December 25), kids will be going around asking for their godparents' and relatives' blessings which can also be interpreted as asking for Christmas gifts.
+As is everywhere in the Philippines, the town celebrates the long Christmas season, with decorations hung as early as November 2 and lasting until early January.
+On Christmas Day, children visit relatives and godparents to ask for blessings, which can also be interpreted as politely requesting for Christmas gifts.